Des van Jaarsveldt: Playing career

 Despite the success, Van Jaarsveldt was never picked for South Africa again.
 This was attributed to his lack of ability to speak Afrikaans (which the selectors did not know of when he was selected) and Anglophobia from the South African selectors.
-It was also claimed that his decision not to follow the Springboks tradition of the captain leading a team prayer, which van Jaarsveldt attributed that it was not in his nature to pray for victory, and not giving a long motivational speech was also not received well by some players.
-It was also speculated that he was only appointed as captain as a token gesture by Craven in what was considered a low profile match as it was viewed as only a warm-up for the upcoming New Zealand tour of South Africa.
+It was also claimed that his decision not to follow the Springboks tradition of the captain leading a team prayer, which Van Jaarsveldt attributed to not being in his nature to pray for victory, and not giving a long motivational speech was also not received well by some players.
+It was also speculated that he was only appointed captain as a token gesture by Craven in what was considered a low-profile match as it was viewed as only a warm-up for the upcoming New Zealand tour of South Africa.

-In 2019, following the death of Claassen, Van Jaarsveldt became the oldest living former Springbok and is the oldest living South African rugby captain.
+In 2019, following the death of Claassen, Van Jaarsveldt became the oldest living former Springbok and was the oldest living South African rugby captain.
 In 2013, as the oldest living Springbok captain, he was invited to cast his handprints alongside the oldest living South African Coloured Rugby Football Board and the South African African Rugby Board representative captains in the newly opened South Africa Rugby Museum.

 Also in that year, he played in a legends match for the Springboks at the age of 83 against Zimbabwe Legends to commemorate the 75th anniversary of the Matabeleland Rugby Football Union at Hartsfield Rugby Ground.
 He took the kick-off and was then substituted.